Admissions Procedures and Requirements - CTS Ph.D. and M.S.

 Admission Application Deadlines

-International Applicants: Applications can be accepted as late as March 15 for Fall (August) admission; September 15 for Spring admission.
+Spring deadline: Applications can be accepted as late as September 15 for Spring (January) admission.

-Note: All application materials, including letters of recommendation, must be received by the stated deadline for the application to be considered.
+Note: All application materials, including the minimum two required letters of recommendation, must be received by the stated deadline for the application to be considered.
 The CTS Admissions Committee may review applications from highly qualified applicants for early admission decisions prior to the general application deadline.

 What We Look For in an Applicant

 A qualified applicant to the CTS M.S. or Ph.D. program is one who understands and is pursuing a career in clinical translational science.
-He or she has at least minimal experience with health sciences research in a laboratory setting and may have experience as a clinician or health sciences professional.
+He or she has at least minimal experience with health sciences research in a laboratory or clinical research setting and may have experience as a clinician or health sciences professional.
 A record of completed research projects and peer-reviewed publications is helpful, but not essential.
 Applicants typically will have identified one or more UA faculty members whose research is related to the applicant’s interests as potential faculty mentors.
-The applicant is strongly encouraged to make contact with the CTS Director of Graduate Affairs or the appropriate CTS Co-Director prior to applying.
+The applicant is strongly encouraged to make contact with the CTS Director of Graduate Affairs prior to applying.